Buettner-Maik/caafa-stream/README.md

 The datasets used in the corresponding paper can be found on the UCI website http://archive.ics.uci.edu/ml/datasets.html

-Preprocessed versions of them are found under data/csv/

-The adult and intrusion data sets have their raw_data.pkl.gzip files further zipped and have to be unpacked to be used
+The evenodd data sets have been generated using a python script found under data/csv/evenodd

 ## Running the code

 Run code by creating a Framework class in osm/data_streams/algorithm/framework.py and executing process_data_stream()

+The framework requires a pandas.DataFrame summary file as a pointer to an initial batch of data and each successively processed batch within the stream

-If unclear may use additions/data_prepare as guideline how to setup a run
+The additions/data_prepare.py file is an example on how to setup a run

-The permutations used to produce the paper results can be found within data/_dataset_/prepared as zip files
+You find an example of how to use the data_prepare.py file in the use_example.bat in the root of this repository

 ## Where is what